spasunuru/MovieServices/README.md

 Movie Restfull Services with Spring mvc
 It is maven project and can be imported as a eclipse maven project

+To build the artifacts

+mvn clean install

+To run the test cases alone

+mvn test

 The services that being developed are

 1. 	create movie : /movie/create